-In the line of CCL-Ke-Laal/ CCL-Ki-Ladli, BCCL launched a project to provide free educational support to meritorious male/female students.
-It aims at facilitating the meritorious students of PAPs (Project Affected Persons), and people residing in the command area of BCCL.
-These students particularly belong to poor and weaker section of the society and BCCL's objective is to provide them free school education, coaching from experts and to prepare them to appear in admission in Engineering colleges like IITs, NITs and other prestigious colleges of the country.
+Bharat Coking Coal Limited (BCCL) under its CSR Programme started a new initiative "BCCL Ke Lal and BCCL Ki Ladli" for providing free educational support & grooming them for competitive entrance examination of engineering like IIT, NITs, etc. to meritorious male and female students.
+"BCCL Ke Lal and BCCL Ki Ladli" aims at facilitating the meritorious students of PAPs(Project Affected Persons), people residing in the command area of BCCL or son/daughter of BCCL wage board Employee.
+These students particularly belong to poor and weaker section of the society and BCCL's objective is to provide them free school education, coaching from experts to prepare them to appear in admission in Engineering colleges like IITs, NITs and other prestigious colleges of the country.